anshika-5/anshika-5/README.md

 - ⚡ Fun fact: ...
 -->
 <h1 align="center">Hey There!👋</h1>
-<h3 align="center">I am Anshika Chauhan, a pre-final year student at NIT Jalandhar.
+<h3 align="center">I am Anshika Chauhan, a final year student at NIT Jalandhar.
 A passionate tech enthusiast🚀 on a relentless pursuit of knowledge from India🇮🇳.
-Into Web dev, ML, and now diving into the world of DevOps. 🌍 Let's build amazing things together!</h3>
+Into Web dev, ML, and now diving into the world of Blockchain. 🌍 Let's build amazing things together!</h3>

 - 🌅 **Google WE Scholar'22**